realXtend/doc/arch_article/simple.rst

 stages, only the first steps have been taken to allow refactoring the framework be generalized and the features built with ECs in optional modules.
-It can be used, however, with the Naali client application both when running against Opensim using the RealXtend add-on module (the combination of opensim+modrex is called Taiga).
+It can be used, however, with the Naali client application both when running against Opensim using the realXtend add-on module (the combination of opensim+modrex is called Taiga).
 This works in a limited fashion, as the Second Life protocol and OpenSim internals still assume the hardcoded SL model, but you can still add arbitrary